5 Best Banks for International Money Transfers [2025]

 Alternatives to international wire transfers with banks

 Sending your international payment with a bank is secure and familiar.
 But it may also be expensive and slow.
-Specialist services are safe to use - they’re usually regulated in the same way your bank is - and can often offer a lower overall cost.
+Specialist services are safe to use and can often offer a lower overall cost.
 Here are a few to consider:

-Wise: Send to 80+ countries, with the mid-market exchange rate and low, transparent fees.
-50%+ of payments arrive instantly
+Wise: Send to 140+ countries, with the mid-market exchange rate and low, transparent fees.
+Payments can arrive quickly or even instantly

 OFX: Make payments in 50+ currencies online, in app and by phone.
 There's no transfer fee and the rates offered can beat the banks